From 2020 onwards a live auction will be a regular event at the annual IPCS convention.

 IPCS members may enter lots into the auction at their own risk.
 The IPCS does not have any insurance for the lots to be auctioned.
 However, the auction committee will take the necessary precautions to ensure the safety of the submitted items.

-Accepted items should be sent by (registered) mail to the auction committee before the Convention at their owner’s own risk.
+Accepted items can be sent by (registered) mail to the auction committee before the Convention at their owner’s own risk.
 The auction committee is not responsible for items lost in the post.
 Very high value items or very large items can be handed in to the committee at the start of the Convention if agreed beforehand.

 All payments must be made immediately after the auction.
 Sellers will receive payment as soon as this has been done.
 Payment for lots sold, submitted by members not attending the Convention, can only be made by PayPal or to a European bank account with an IBAN/BIC code.